Hirlam/PlayGround/README.md

 To update the "Home" page:
 1. Click the "Edit on Github" button at the top right of the page Edit the markdown file on github.com, if you dont have write permission to Hirlam/Harmonie you should see a message: You’re making changes in a project you don’t have write access to.
 We’ve created a fork of this project for you to commit your proposed changes to.
 Submitting a change will write it to a new branch in your fork, so you can send a pull request.
-2. commit and start a pull request.
+2. commit (don't start a pull request because we will get many PRs all editing the same file with potential merge conflicts)

 To add a new page: